Humanidades: revista de la Universidad

 In recent

 years, the progress of NDH has allowed for more complex interpretations.
-The
+The incorporation

-decision-making centers to intermediate actors, peripheral agencies, and
+to intermediate actors, peripheral agencies, and symbolic mediations.
+From this

-symbolic mediations.
-From this perspective, the U.S. intervention in Santo
+perspective, the U.S. intervention in Santo Domingo is not only a high politics

-Domingo is not only a high politics event, but also an episode laden with
+event, but also an episode laden with representations, affections, and

-representations, affections, and narrative constructions, which mobilized
+narrative constructions, which mobilized solidarities, generated political

-solidarities, generated political reactions, and contributed to shaping
+reactions, and contributed to shaping discourses on imperialism and sovereignty

-discourses on imperialism and sovereignty throughout the continent.
+throughout the continent.

 From this